callforpapers-source/inter-word-embedding/README.md

 # inter-word-embedding
 inter-sampling is a non-neural network approach for semantic word embedding that uses context distribution along with euclidean distance and vocab sampling.
+Now we are using SVD for dimension reduction and concurrency.
 Methods and formulas will be documented in the first opportunity.
-> note: code is dirty, without comment, without concurrency(which makes the script so lazy), and not user-friendly.
+> note: code is dirty, without comment, and not user-friendly.

 Part of a pre-trained model uploaded.
 Just run the notebook and extract data/text5-AC-MODEL-4000.tar.gz.
 If one wants to train another model, it just needs to open the inter-sampling.go and change the "data/text5" to whatever you want.
 Other variables are as follow: